 Will the Brooklyn Nets make the playoffs this year?

-The Brooklyn Nets made the playoffs last season, as they finished 7th in the East with a 35-37 record.
+The Brooklyn Nets made the 2021-22 Playoffs after finishing second in the Eastern Conference with a 44-38 record.

 When do the Brooklyn Nets play?

 Brooklyn Nets fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips we list all the information you need like the tip off time, location of the game and the all important NBA odds.

 Where did the Brooklyn Nets finish the season?